VCGI/applications/cama-data/readme.md

     - Actions: We established the parc_span field in the CAMA data as the foreign key that maps to the GLIST_SPAN (Grand List SPAN) field in the statewide parcel polygon layer.

-    - Challenge: A strictly 1-to-1 relationship between a CAMA record and a physical piece of earth is a myth.
+    - Challenge: A strictly 1-to-1 relationship between a CAMA record and a physical piece of earth is not valid.
 Multi-use buildings and condominiums force cartographers to "stack" overlapping polygons.
 Therefore, applications cannot rely purely on the physical footprint (GIS SPAN) to pull data; they must query the GLIST_SPAN to successfully retrieve all the distinct tax records associated with that single spatial footprint.

 3. Visualizing 1-to-Many Relationships (UI Disambiguation)